Alcohol Detox Treatment

 At our facility we have successfully helped many people detox fully from alcohol.
 We have such a successful track record because everyone who works within our facility is an addiction specialist, and understands the toll this substance can take on the body and brain.

-During this time, we discourage family from visiting because it is an intense medical process and the individual is likely to be distressed and highly distracted.
+During this time, we discourage family from visiting because it is an intense process and the individual is likely to be distressed and highly distracted.
 We will however keep all family members updated on their loved one’s progress, so no one will be uninformed.

 Alcohol withdrawal side effects include:

 Particularly severe alcohol withdrawal can result in delirium tremens.
 This can include fever, confusion, hallucinations, and even seizures.
 This is considered a medical emergency and is potentially lethal if left untreated.
-Medical supervision up to and including this would be essential, so we monitor all clients constantly for withdrawal symptoms of this nature.
+Professional supervision up to and including this would be essential, so we monitor all clients constantly for withdrawal symptoms of this nature.